googlegenomics/pipelines-api-examples/bioconductor/README.md

 ## (4) Run the pipeline on the cloud.
 Edit your copy of [run_bioconductor.py](./run_bioconductor.py) to specify:

-  1. the id of the Google Cloud Platform project in which the pipeline should run
+  1. The id of the Google Cloud Platform project in which the pipeline should run.
-  1. the bucket in which the pipeline output file and log files should be placed.
+  1. The bucket in which the pipeline output file and log files should be placed.

-and then run the script:
+And then run the script:
 ```
  python ./run_bioconductor.py
 ```